xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### repr(*value*)
 Obtain a string representation of the value (with color and label).

+### respell(*commaBasis*)
+Respell i.e. simplify fractions in the the current scale treating intervals separated by the given commas as the same.
+(Creates a respelling function.)

 ### reverse(*scale = ££*)
 Obtain a copy of the popped/given scale in reversed order.